Kenneth J. Arrow

 Stanford, CA 94305-6072

 Arrow has served on the economics faculties of the University of Chicago, Harvard and Stanford.
 Prior to that, he served as a weather officer in the U.S. Air Corps (1942-46), and a research associate at the Cowles Commission for Research in Economics (1947-49).
-In addition to the Nobel Prize, he has received the American Economic Association's John Bates Clark Medal.
+In addition to the Nobel Prize, he has received the American Economic Association's John Bates Clark Medal as well as the National Medal of Science.
 He is a member of the National Academy of Sciences and the Institute of Medicine.
 He received a BS from City College, an MA and PhD from Columbia University, and holds approximately 20 honorary degrees.